eXascaleInfolab/GenConvNMI/README.md

-                               accurate, but much faster on large networks -m [ --membership ] arg (=1) average expected membership of nodes in the clusters, > 0, typically >= 1
+                               accurate, but much faster on large networks -m [ --membership ] arg (=1) average expected membership of nodes in the clusters, > 0, typically >= 1 -d [ --retain-dups ]         retain duplicated clusters if any instead of filtering them out (not recommended)
 ```
 If you want to tweak the precision, use the options `-e` and `-r`, to set the error and
 the risk respectively.
 See the [paper](http://arxiv.org/abs/1202.0425) for the meaning of these concepts.